pydicom/pydicom/doc/guides/decoding/decoder_options.rst

 The following applies to the functions and class methods that use the :doc:`pixels</reference/pixels>` backend for decoding pixel data.
-This includes functions such as :func:`~pydicom.pixels.pixel_array` and :func:`~pydicom.pixels.iter_pixels` as well as the following methods of :class:`~Decoder` class:
+This includes functions such as :func:`~pydicom.pixels.pixel_array` and :func:`~pydicom.pixels.iter_pixels` as well as the following methods of the :class:`~Decoder` class:

 * :meth:`Decoder.as_array`
 * :meth:`Decoder.as_buffer`